SKD151105/Omni-Social/README.md

 │   └── constants.js        # Shared constants
 ```

-> **Note:** The repository layer is currently only implemented for users.
-Direct model access is used for other entities.
+> **Note:** The repository pattern is now implemented for all major entities (users, videos, comments, tweets, playlists).
+All database access is routed through repositories for maintainability and testability.

 ---